 Please note that I’ve taken a job as a New York Times columnist.
-This is no longer an active newsletter with subscriptions.
+If you had been a subscriber, it would have been suspended.
 Thank you for your interest in my work.
 My current columns can be found here.

 ARCHIVED WELCOME PAGE: